 - If your office or co-working space needed to evacuate--in case of fire or chemical spill, for example--how would you know everybody is out?
 Keeping a log of everyone who's entered is the only way to make sure everyone has exited.

 - Security isn't just about personnel, but also the important work you do.
 Many large and high-tech companies require visitors to sign a non-disclosure agreement, or NDA, before entering the facility.
 This document should be stored with the visitor logs.

 - Sometimes visitors are given access to equipment in your office.
 Having a record of their entrance and exit can help prevent maltreatment of equipment or even theft.

 - Memories fade over time.
-A visitors log gives you a data driven reference for how often you receive guests and why the visit.
+A visitors log gives you a data-driven reference for how often you receive guests and why they visit.
 This allows you to effectively use space management software.
 As office space is often one of your biggest fixed (and long-term) expenses, now you are armed with information for planning, reporting, and keeping track of utilization.

 - Visitor logs can be useful for getting company reviews--either in the actual office or as a future contact for a review.
 Customer testimonials can be a powerful tool for converting leads into customers.

 Businesses have been using some variation of pen and paper visitor logs for years.
 In the past, this wasn't just the most affordable option, it was the only option.
-Many businesses are now capturing visitors' signatures directly in their digital visitor log book with an eSignature app.
+Today, businesses are moving their data to cloud-based visitor logs.
+Here are the many distinctions of the digital version:

-- A traditional paper and pen visitor log book becomes a public document that any visitor can leaf through--including competing vendors, clients and salespeople who visit the office.
+- A traditional paper and pen visitor log book become a public document that any visitor can leaf through--including competing vendors, clients, and salespeople who visit the office.